broadinstitute/FiTnEss/README.md

 Manuscript (preprint on bioRxiv): [Defining the core essential genome of Pseudomonas aeruginosa](https://www.biorxiv.org/content/early/2019/01/12/396689)

-Modified on 8/7/2025 to allow for genomes with multiple contigs, and updated to python3.
+Modified on 8/7/2025
+* allow for genomes with multiple contigs
+* allow user to input gff tag to label genes
+* updated to python3.

 ### Quick start